Skip to main content

 Tip for Expats: Act Early

-Complete Guide: Health Insurance for Expats in Germany
+A Practical Guide: Health Insurance for Expats in Germany

-Why Health Insurance is Mandatory in Germany
+Why Health Insurance Is Mandatory in Germany

-The 2026 Income Threshold: €69,300
+The 2026 Income Threshold (JAEG): €77,400

 The Application Process